HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/oligoseq_probe_designer.rst

 Off-target regions are sequences of the background reference (e.g. transcriptome or genome) which match the probe region with a certain degree of homology but are not located within the gene region of the probe.
 Those off-target regions are identified with the ``BlastNFilter`` or ``BowtieFilter`` (users choice) and further refined using the ``HybridizationProbabilityFilter`` which calculates the probability of the probe hybridizing to the identified potential off-target sequences.
 Probes with a hybridization probability greater than the user-defined trheshold are removed from the database.
 Refining the alignment hits with the ``HybridizationProbabilityFilter`` helps to retain more probes in the database.
+In addition, we account for length biases during sequencing, where some oligos may not be sequences to their full length.
+Because these truncated reads can match other oligos and create alignment ambiguities, we exclude any oligos whose first x bases match.

 In the third step of the pipeline, the best sets of non-overlapping probes are identified for each gene.
 The ``OligosetGeneratorIndependentSet`` class is used to generate ranked, non-overlapping probe sets where each probe and probe set is scored according to a protocol dependent scoring function, i.e. by weighted GC content and melting temperature score, of the probes in the set.